Covariant path integrals for quantum fields back-reacting on classical space-time: Abstract

 \section{Abstract}

 We introduce configuration space path integrals for quantum fields interacting with classical fields.
 We show that this can be done consistently by proving that the dynamics are completely positive directly, without resorting to master equation methods.
 These path integrals allow one to readily impose space-time symmetries, including Lorentz invariance or diffeomorphism invariance.
 They generalize and combine the Feynman-Vernon path integral of open quantum systems and the stochastic path integral of classical stochastic dynamics while respecting symmetry principles.
-We introduce a path integral formulation of general relativity where the space-time metric is treated classically, as well as a diffeomorphism invariant theory based on the trace of Einstein's equations.
-The theory is a candidate for a fundamental theory that reconciles general relativity with quantum mechanics.
+We introduce a path integral formulation of general relativity where the space-time metric is treated classically.
+The theory is a candidate for a fundamental theory that reconciles general relativity with quantum mechanics. \jono{The theory is manifestly covariant, and may be inequivalent to the theory derived using master-equation methods.} We prove that entanglement cannot be created via the classical field, reinforcing proposals to test the quantum nature of gravity via entanglement generation.

 \textbf{Introduction.} Effective theories are ubiquitous in physics: from particle physics to classical statistical mechanics, we often make approximations to an underlying physical theory in order to simplify the dynamical description at hand.
 Broadly, there are two approaches to constructing effective field theories \cite{GeorgiEFT}.
 In the Wilsonian approach \cite{Wilson, GeorgiEFT}, one starts with a high energy theory and asks how the effective low energy description changes as high momentum modes are integrated out.
 The second approach involves modifying the theory by hand in order to isolate the desired degrees of freedom whilst still trying to keep phenomenological accuracy.
 This usually involves modifying the high-energy description so that the effective description is simpler and easier to use.